celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

     }
 ```

-Besides the balance functions, we also have the getURI, totalSupply, getName, and getSymbol functions that are rather intuitive.
+Besides the balance functions, we also have the `getURI`, `totalSupply`, `getName`, and `getSymbol` functions that are rather intuitive.
 These functions return relevant information regarding the contract or a particular collection.

 ## Deploying and verifying the contract on Celo